supernnoj/Savings-Tracker/README.md

  7. Once done, **MAKE SURE XAMPP IS RUNNING** and you can now type `run` to make use of the application.
  8. Done.

- ### Note: After installation, everytime you want to run the project, make sure env is activated.
+ ### Note: After installation, everytime you want to run the project, make sure xampp is running and env is activated.
  > If unsure, see detailed insructions below.
  > 1. Make sure XAMPP is running.
  > 2. Open CMD and change directory to project folder.